Justin Bieber And Selena Gomez’s Pastor Carl Lentz Opens Up About Their Rekindled Relationship

 According to Entertainment Tonight Canada, Lentz, who is the pastor at Hillsong Church in New York, admitted that he is rooting for Bieber and Gomez, just as long as they make each other better.
 Lentz explained how he wants Bieber to live a fulfilled life and that he hopes Gomez does the same.
 This doesn’t mean he endorses their roller-coaster romance, but it sounds like he isn’t opposed to it either.

-Bieber and Gomez have recently attended Hillsong’s services in Los Angeles together.
+Bieber and Gomez recently attended Hillsong’s services in Los Angeles together.
 Bieber, of course, has been vocal about his friendship with the Hillsong pastor and frequently shares photos of him on social media.
 In fact, their friendship is believed to have influenced Bieber’s decision to cancel his tour this past summer.

 For his part, Lentz revealed that he and Bieber have been friends for a long time.
-The mega-church pastor met the pop star when he was only 13 years old and considers him a part of his family.
+The mega-church pastor met the pop star when he was only 13-years-old and considers him a part of his family.
 Lentz also counsels Bieber and says he is the voice of reason in Bieber’s life.
 Lentz is currently promoting his new book, Own the Moment, which will document his friendship with Justin Bieber.

 OWN THE MOMENT!
 I have really enjoyed the opportunity to share about this book on so many different platforms.. @sptguy33 THE bill simmons especially, as I have been a huge fan for my entire adult life!!
 Being on his podcast that is available now, was awesome…we talk about my book for approx 2.3 seconds and then all things basketball and life..thank you Bill!
 I count it an honor to be in these situations and I value what they represent.
 Always challenging and I learn something valuable each time..To truly take the gospel to all streets and all places, it means we have to run our race, led by Gods voice according to His plan.. never anybody else's.."Own your lane, run your race" I was once told.. thats exactly where you can continue to find me!
 I pray the same for you.. #occupyallstreets #ownthemoment #linkinbio also shout out to my guy @talter for being a legend..